wintvelt/mb-btw-export/README.md

 - [x] function (with input = single id db record) to update an single id in unexported in exportsTable (update helpers-db/update)
     - add id and state
     - for deleted, add type and date from latest export state
+- [x] sync function now makes complete changeSet (with input from db and moneybird)

+- [ ] create sync function that does db updates based on changeset (up to max)
+    - [ ] upgrade limitedChangeSet function in sync
+    - [ ] add tests for limitedChangeSet
+- [ ] create function for single latestState update for both Db-docs and db-exports table
+- [ ] create function for stats update after single Db update
+- [ ] update webhook for new db structure, to do single update

+- [ ] create `/btw-export/[admin-id]/sync` POST endpoint

 - [ ] create `/btw-export/[admin-id] GET` with only `unexported` stats

 API to sync and connect with Moneybird.